 At the moment, there's no easy-to-follow guide that we're aware of.
 For example, the WCAG 2.1 checklist is a technical document that reads like molasses and can only be implemented manually by throwing dozens of $100/hr developer man-hours at, after a $x000 dollar audit from an accessibility specialist.

-This is not something that's reasonable to expect from a $75 off-the-shelf theme or $99/year plugin.
-We are working towards it as much as possible so that you have less work to do.
+This is not something that's reasonable to expect from a $75 off-the-shelf theme or $199/year plugin.
+We are working towards improving accessibility compliance as much as possible so that you have less work to do.

 Common issues food bloggers encounter are:

 - this is especially problematic when using a custom imported Google Font

 - low contrast (eg. fancy colors that don't offer enough contrast)

 - also: background colors that reduce the contrast with text

 - missing alt text on images